The Thread Counts

 Yes, the Thread Counts, but not in the way you think it does.

-High Thread Count = High Quality?
-No
+High Thread Count = High Quality? ...
+Wrong.

 The term 'Thread Count' has been misleading consumers for decades.